JDHuber23/Chess-GUI/README.md

   the King.
   2. Checking if a move is legal before allowing it as an option, because a move is illegal if it puts the king in check.
-  3. 1 and 2 combined broke the game because it created an infinite loop of getting the opposing side's moves to check if a move put the King in check
+  3. 1 and 2 combined resulted in a stack overflow exception because it created an infinite loop of getting the opposing side's moves to check if a move put the King in check
   4. Checking if a player had won or stalemated

-To solve this I:
+To solve the above issues I:
-  1. Inverted the problem.
-Instead of checking if other pieces could move towards the King, check every possible position a King could be attacked from.
+  1. Instead of checking if other pieces could move towards the King, check every possible position a King could be attacked from.
-    This solution took hundreds of more lines of codes, but was way faster and actually worked.
+    This solution took hundreds of more lines of codes, but was much faster.
   2. After the check system was reworked, I stored a reference to the ally King for every piece, and then had the King verify if a move put it in check before returning the list of moves for that piece.